cccbr/runningatower/content/docs/040-getting-started/index.md

 There are a few things to note from this:

-What you need to perfect is ringing rounds with a closed handstroke <u>lead<u> without speeding up and starting to ring down!
+What you need to perfect is ringing rounds with a closed handstroke lead <ins>without</ins> speeding up and starting to ring down!
 That can easily happen.
 Why do I say quickly?
 Because it sounds better and is easier to keep in rhythm.

 The closed handstroke lead strikes straight after the tenor.
 It is not sloppy – it is not a handstroke lead that is just dropped in quick – I am working really quite hard to make the treble strike immediately after the tenor – you can see me using my knees on quite a small bell – I wouldn’t be doing that if I was ringing with an open handstroke lead!
 You can see the second making an effort to push in as well, and the others to a lesser extent.